 The StoryTANK lies within a middle and long-term perspective, as the final work that will be created is destined as much for the future generations of film professional and storytellers, as for the future spectators of stories carried by movie images.

-- At the outcome of each workshop, the screenwriters and/or researchers will take part in public interviews or filmed master classes, broadcasted on the StoryTANK’s social media.
+At the outcome of each workshop, the screenwriters and/or researchers will take part in public interviews or filmed masterclasses, broadcasted on the StoryTANK’s social media.

 A European laboratory that accompanies authors of fiction during their writing process, Le Groupe Ouest lies at the crossroads where the needs of authors and institutions of a growing number of countries intersect.
-From not only the four corners of Europe, but also from the Indian, African or Middle East subcontinents, convergent requests come to the Groupe Ouest: How to guide the new generation of writers?
+From not only the four corners of Europe, but also from the Indian, African or Middle East subcontinents, convergent requests come to Le Groupe Ouest: How to guide the new generation of writers?
 How to best help them give birth to their intentions through narrative means?